-The ESP Unit of Chester County Adult Probation and Parole provides specialized services to proactively supervise high risk or repeat domestic batterers and to enhance the safety of domestic abuse victims.
-The ESP Officer assigned to this Unit works as a team maintaining cooperative interaction with state and local law enforcement, prosecutors, victim advocacy programs and the Batterer Intervention Services.
+The Enhanced Supervision Program (ESP) Unit provides specialized services to proactively supervise high risk or repeat domestic batterers and to enhance the safety of domestic abuse victims.
+The ESP Officer works as a team maintaining cooperative interaction with state and local law enforcement, prosecutors, victim advocacy programs and the Batterer Intervention Services.

 This Unit supervises those persons who are high risk or repeat domestic batterers.
 Participants are required to attend domestic violence/anger management counseling.
 One must be court ordered to be under the supervision of this unit.